Code-Institute-Submissions/moabdelbasset-Project1/README.md

 - Aria properties have been implemented correctly
 - WCAG 2.1 Coding best practices being followed

-[W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-moabdelbasset-project1-lqc2vxzvogh.ws-eu94.gitpod.io%2F) too was used to check the html and found the followin error:
+[W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-moabdelbasset-project1-lqc2vxzvogh.ws-eu94.gitpod.io%2F) too was used to check the html and CSS and found no errors

-- Error: The frameborder attribute on the iframe element is obsolete.
-Use CSS instead.